 Molina will provide face-to-face service delivery for ASL to support our Members who are deaf or hard of hearing.
-Requests should be made three business days in advance of an appointment to ensure availability of the service.
-In most cases, Members will have made this request via Molina Member Services.
+Requests should be made at least three business days in advance of an appointment to ensure availability of the service.
+In most cases, Members will have made this request via the Molina Member Contact Center.